-Example ctd. identification of the propensity score of $R_3$
+Example ctd. identification of the propensity score of R_3

-- ▶ Unfortunately, similar tricks do not help with identification of $p(R_3 \mid pa{\mathcal{G}}(R_3))$ due to selection bias on $R_3$ from intervening on either $R_1$ or $R_2$ . - ▶ It seems that the missingness mechanism is not identified.
+- ▶ Unfortunately, similar tricks do not help with identification of $p(R_3 \mid pa{\mathcal{G}}(R_3))$ due to selection bias on R_3 from intervening on either R_1 or R_2 . - ▶ It seems that the missingness mechanism is not identified.
 Thus, it seems neither the full law nor the target law are identified.
-Can we prove this non-identification claim?! - ► The answer is no, because the model is indeed identified.
-We can prove identification using odds ratio parameterization of the missingness mechanism.
+Can we prove this non-identification claim?! - The answer is no, because the model is indeed identified.
+We can prove identification using a different parameterization of the missingness mechanism (via odds ratio parameterization).